pharanbrush/pharanbrush.github.io/brush-management-tips.md

 Like other programs, you can set shortcuts for tools.

-But **Clip Studio Paint also lets you set shortcuts for individual brushes and sub tool groups.**
+But **Clip Studio Paint also lets you set shortcuts for individual brushes and tabs.**
 ![](img/bm-set-tool-shortcuts.gif)